Healthy Pumpkin Cream Cheese Muffins

 - Honey: Maple syrup would be a good substitute for honey.

-- Flour: I love using King Arthur white whole wheat flour.
-It has same nutritional value as whole wheat flour but with milder flavor.
-You can substitute 100% whole wheat flour but just keep in mind the muffins will be slightly more dense.
+- Flour: I love using King Arthur white whole wheat flour for its mild flavor.
+You can substitute with 100% whole wheat flour but just keep in mind the muffins will be more dense.

 - Cream Cheese: To quickly soften the cream cheese, add to a bowl and microwave for 30-40 seconds.

 - Storing Muffins: Cooled muffins can be stored in the refrigerator for up to 1 week.
 When refrigerated, they will slightly firm up.
-If desired, heat in a microwave before serving.
-I’ve left muffins out at room temperature for 1-2 days and they were okay too.
+If desired, warm up in a microwave before serving.
+I’ve left muffins out at room temperature for 1-2 days and they were okay.
 Just make sure to keep the muffins tightly covered so they don’t dry out.
 These muffins also freeze well in a freezer-safe bag for up to 3 months.
 Thaw overnight in the refrigerator and rewarm in the microwave if desired.